JonArbell/phish-alert-overview/README.md

   - Manages secure communication with external APIs.

 #### 🌐 APIs & Integrations
-  - 🔍 Google Safe Browsing API – Ensures security by detecting unsafe URLs.
+  - 🛡 Google Safe Browsing API – Detects unsafe links to protect users from phishing and malware threats.
-  - 🤖 OpenAI API – Enhances functionality with AI-powered features.
+  - 🤖 OpenAI API – Performs secondary verification by analyzing the URL when Google Safe Browsing does not flag it as unsafe.
+It evaluates various risk factors such as domain structure, URL patterns, content indicators, and potential phishing characteristics to enhance safety validation.
   - 🧩 Chrome Extensions API - Seamlessly integrates with the browser to handle user interactions and permissions.

----

-### 🔗 APIs
-- 🛡 **Google Safe Browsing API**: Detects unsafe links to protect users from phishing and malware threats.
-- 🤖 **OpenAI API**: Performs secondary verification by analyzing the URL when Google Safe Browsing does not flag it as unsafe.
-It evaluates various risk factors such as domain structure, URL patterns, content indicators, and potential phishing characteristics to enhance safety validation.

 ---